It’s summertime, and that means you should be taking steps to ensure your workers are safe from the heat.

 Ways to Prevent Heat Stress in the Workplace

 As an employer, it’s your responsibility to keep your workers safe from heat stress.
 You should always try to schedule routine maintenance during cooler months to prevent prolonged exposure.
-Try to do maintenance in the morning or evening so that your workers aren’t exposed to the high noon heat.
+Try to do maintenance in the morning or evening so that your workers aren’t exposed to the high noon heat or heat waves.

 If you can’t avoid the heat, you should acclimatize your workers to the heat gradually and reduce the physical demands placed on your workers.
 Make sure they have plenty of water on hand and that there’s a cool, shaded area for them to take breaks.
 You should also take the time to train your workers in heat safety procedures and what to do in an emergency situation.